springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 We use progressive enhancement techniques and semantically-correct markup so that information, structure, and relationships can be understood independent of presentation.
+<br><br>
 We make use of ARIA roles to support landmarks, and use ARIA roles and properties when required for more complex functionality such as popup menus and search results updates.
+<br><br>
 Third party scripts may inject content with incorrect or absent information about structure and relationships.
 These include content in advertising scripts and in the "manage cookies" privacy centre.
 </td>
 </tr>
 <tr>